 The Higher Education Strategy Associates and specifically Alex Usher feel that Canadian Students (in higher education) have it better than any generation previously according to their publication Canadian Students Pay Net Zero Tuition.

 The arithmetic put forward is quite simple:

-- Canada pays over $10 Billion on student assistance every year, according to their study.
-From what I can see of their graph about $3.5B of that is in loans.
+- According to their study, Canada pays over $10 Billion on student assistance every year.
+From what I can see from their graph, about $3.5B of that is in loans.
 (2011-12)

 An interesting little bit of arithmetic (note I do not call in Mathematics), but a little simplistic in some ways as well.

 Data ignored in this study are: